chain-gang/PIVT/README.md

   * Install/Instantiate all chaincodes, or some of them, or upgrade them to newer version
 * Add new peer organizations to an already running network declaratively
 * Backup and restore the state of whole network

+PIVT + extends this framework by enabling the deployment of sample applications and one-click monitoring.
+PIVT+'s goal is to build around the core ideology of PIVT tool for deploying Fabric networks to a more fully featured ecosystem for fast and easy development on Hyperledger.

 **IMPORTANT:** Declarative flows use our home built [CLI tools](https://hub.docker.com/u/raft) based on this [patch](https://gerrit.hyperledger.org/r/c/fabric/+/32197), **use at your own risk!**